 Sadly, they won’t.
 Don’t get me wrong.
 The Brexiteers were not right.
 The country will be less prosperous than it would have been under EU membership, because of trade disruptions.
 Companies will move activity elsewhere, and invest less in the UK.
 This will lead to a reduction in the resources available for wages, or for government services.
 Money will be wasted in border bureaucracy.
 In addition, though less important in the bigger picture, the common inconveniences will be a pain.
 It’s already happening, as this recent – hilarious and not parody- tweets shows.
 Friends on holiday in Spain report that husband (Irish passport) is getting easier admission to tourist sites than wife (English passport).
 Attitudes to foreigners, to refugees and migrants will be sourer.
 The people returned to power by the 2019 election will take miserable decisions, like refusing child refugees.

 My reservation is that the bad things will not be blamed on Brexit, for four big reasons.
-First of all, because it is extremely difficult to attribute reductions in GDP growth to specific causes.
-Austerity is acknowledged by most economists to have reduced the nation’s living standards: the Resolution Foundation’s estimate, quoted by the BBC, is that the average wage earner is £141 a week worse off than they would have been had growth continued at its pre-2008 rate.
+First of all, because it is extremely difficult to attribute reductions in GDP growth to specific causes, and even more difficult to link individual or family prosperity to changes in the trend growth of national income.
+A recent example: austerity is acknowledged by most economists to have reduced the nation’s living standards.
+The Resolution Foundation’s estimate, quoted by the BBC, is that the average wage earner is £141 a week worse off than they would have been had growth continued at its pre-2008 rate.
 But few lay people have noticed that their family is £1,000 a year down; even fewer that it was conscious government policy that caused them to miss an annual rise, to lack a promotion opportunity.

 What’s more, when Brexit-related problems arise, we’ll be told – and many will believe – that they have other causes, or none.
+The coronavirus will become the sole cause of slower GDP growth, and in no way associated with the idiocy of tearing up trading relationships just as a worldwide recession hits.
 It will turn out, as now, that falling motor jobs are due to a world recession, or the decline in diesel cars.
 Lack of nurses or fruit pickers will be attributed to the idleness of the young and social security claimants.
 Transport difficulties will be due to companies failing to plan ahead.
 Governments have always been good at evading responsibility.
 Oldsters like me will recall when the trebling of unemployment from 1979-81 was due to world factors, not Thatcherism (though the later recovery was due to Thatcherism, not world factors).

 Secondly, even if they had noticed that Brexit is costing us an arm and a leg, we’ll be told it will be a price worth paying for our independence.
+In reality, of course, we have less control and less independence outside the bodies that make the decisions and set the standards about international matters, but even if they saw that, it would make no odds.
+It’s almost as if a damaging policy, like a nasty medicine, must be doing us good.
 There is a masochism in the voter that is hard to eradicate.
 Again, remember austerity – the idea that we had to put up with pain to pay for debt, a notion which had few expert supporters at the time, and which has lost such academic support as it had, yet still carries extraordinary weight with the voter.
 The cuts they voted for have led to more deaths amongst the poor, to catastrophic floods.
 Nevertheless, it seems, it was a price worth paying.
 It’ll be the same with Brexit.

 Thirdly, confirmation bias.
 Once they have taken a stance, people reject evidence that they got it wrong, and snatch at straws that might say they got it right.
 They rarely change their mind; to do so is seen as a sign of weakness rather than rationality.
 Some leavers have switched, but pitifully few, given the obvious problems, costs, risks and inconveniences of Brexit.